google/applied-computing-series/ac1/_sources/manipulating_data/introduction.rst

 Previously, you saw how you can use Sheets to manipulate data by filtering and grouping.
-In this section, you will learn more ways to manipulate data in Sheets by filtering data, creating pivot tables, and joining different pieces of data into one table.
+In this section, you will learn more ways to manipulate data in Sheets by creating pivot tables, and joining different pieces of data into one table.
+With these tools, you can more easily see summary statistics of your data and do further data analysis.